Canon 500D versus Canon 700D

 - More modern: Reflects 3 years and 11 months of technical progress since the 500D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the 700D is the clear winner of the contest (8 : 3 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.
+If the count of relative strengths (bullet points above) is taken as a measure, the 700D is the clear winner of the contest (8 : 2 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 500D and the 700D in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is where reviews by experts come in.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.